github/docs/data/reusables/getting-started/create-a-repository.md

-For more information on how to create a repository for your projects, see “[Create a repository](/get-started/quickstart/create-a-repo)."
+Creating a repository for your project allows you to store code in {% data variables.product.prodname_dotcom %}.
+This provides a backup of your work that you can choose to share with other developers.
+For more information, see “[Create a repository](/get-started/quickstart/create-a-repo)."